kursaha/docs/developer/readme.md

 +++ Java

-// Coming soon
+//coming soon
 +++

-Here's a breakdown of the fields within the events:
+**Field Descriptions:**

-1. **customerId**: A distinctive user identifier for precise targeting.
+1. `customerId`: Unique identifier for the customer.
-2. **signals**: Batch multiple signals in a single API call.
+2. `signals`: List of events to send in one API call.
-3. **eventType**: Specify the [**event type**](../cohort/readme.md/#utilizing-cohort-events) corresponding to a specific user action.
+3. `eventType`: Type of the event.
-4. **data**: User data associated with the particular event, including attributes price, brand, productId, category, subCategory1, subCategory2, subCategory3 etc.
+4. `data`: Data associated with the event, including attributes like price, brand, product ID, category, etc.

 Leverage this seamless integration to transmit crucial user behavior data to Kursaha, enhancing your customer engagement and acquisition strategies.
 Connect with your audience like never before!